wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Fibre Channel over Ethernet (FCoE) encapsulates Fibre Channel frames over Ethernet networks.

+CSMA/CD (Carrier-sense multiple access with collision detection) Ethernet

 Network address translation (NAT) is a service that can be supplied by a router or by a server.

 DNP3 is a multilayer protocol that is used between components in process automation systems in electric and water companies.

 IPv4 uses 32 bits.
-IPv6 uses 128 bits.
+IPv6 uses 128 bits, has built-in IPSec

 Private addresses:
    * Class A 10.0.0.0–10.255.255.255